lifeweb-ir/LM/README.md

 </tbody>
 </table>

 If you tested our models on a public dataset, and you wanted to add your results to the table above, open a pull request or contact us.
-Also make sure to have your code available online so that we can add a reference.
+Also, make sure to have your code available online so that we can add a reference.

 # Contributors